jedisct1/zigly/docs/examples/rate-limiter.md

 # Rate Limiter

-Implements IP-based rate limiting at the edge using Fastly's Edge Rate Limiting (ERL) primitives.
-Blocks abusive clients before they reach your origin.
+Implements IP and path-based rate limiting at the edge using Fastly's Edge Rate Limiting (ERL) primitives.
+Blocks abusive clients before they reach your origin, with different limits for different endpoints.

 ## Source Code